bagder/http3-explained/en/why-ossification.md

 deployed a while ago when the protocols had a feature set of that time.
 Introducing new features or changes in behavior that were not known before, risks ending up considered bad or illegal by such boxes.
-Such traffic may very well just be dropped or delayed to the degree that users really do not want to use those features.
+Such traffic may well just be dropped or delayed to the degree that users really do not want to use those features.

 That is called "protocol ossification".